 Stories need to have two things: vulnerability and credibility.
 Both of these go hand in hand.

-Vulnerability is dropping into a place where you are open and honest with people about who you are.
-It is connected with the Pit.
+A vulnerability is dropping into a place where you’re open and honest with people about who you are.
+It’s connected with the Pit.
 Credibility is about the breakthrough moments of how you created results and success in your life.

-If there’s one thing I wish to emphasize, it’s that vulnerability is power, but a lot don’t seem to realize that.
+If there’s one thing I wish to emphasize, it’s vulnerability is power.
+In fact, it can convert even the toughest prospects out there.
+A lot don’t seem to realize that.
 Most people tell stories as a chain of events: “When I was five, this happened.
 When I was twenty, this happened.
 Then, at forty-two, everything changed, and I made all this money.”